What are hearing aids?

 - Start in quiet surroundings and gradually build up to noisier environments.

-- Keep a record of any questions and concerns you have, and bring those to your follow-up examination.
+- Keep a record of any questions and concerns you have, and bring those to your child's follow-up examination.

 Taking care of hearing aids: